March 28, 2018

-The US inland barge fleet increased 2.8 percent during 2016 with the dry fleet up 2.5 percent and liquid fleet up 4.5 percent.
-At the end of 2016, there were 1,070 new barges added to the overall fleet while 591 barges were retired, according to the Informa Economics IEG just-released Barge Fleet Profile.
-Among the different barge types, the number of covered barges increased by the largest level since 1995, open barges declined, and the number of tank barges hit a new record.
+The US inland barge fleet contracted about one half of one percent during 2017 with the dry fleet down fourth-tenths of one percent and liquid fleet down 1.8 percent.
+At the end of 2017, there were 144 fewer barges in the overall fleet while 638 barges were retired, according to the Informa Economics IEG just-released Barge Fleet Profile.
+Among the different barge types, the dry covered, dry open and liquid tank fleets each had fewer barges in the respective fleets.

-A sister publication, the Barge Commodity Profile, in its 13th year of publication, also has been just released by IEG, offering exclusive barge pressure indices that provide a valuable tool in assessing supply and demand for barges.
+A companion publication, the Barge Commodity Profile, in its 14th year of publication, also has been just released by IEG, offering exclusive barge pressure indices that provide a valuable tool in assessing supply and demand for barges.
 The report also offers barometers of barge fleet size and movements by commodity type, commodity ton miles and average distance hauled on the Mississippi River System, its connecting waterways and Gulf Intracoastal Waterway.
-IEG utilizes data from the Corps Waterborne Commerce of the US through 2015.
-Movements for all barge types were down in 2015.
+IEG utilizes data from the Corps Waterborne Commerce of the US through 2016.
+Movements for all barge types were down in 2016 for the second consecutive year.
+The movement of grain and soybeans were at record levels during 2016 while coal movements were at a 45-year low.

-These reports are available from IEG, either through the Internet at www.bargefleet.com or by calling Pam Daniel at 901-766-4513.
+These reports are available from IEG, either through the Internet at www.bargefleet.com or by calling Dayana Diaz at 901-766-4565.
 The Barge Fleet Profile is available for $100 per unit while the Barge Commodity Profile is available for $450.
 The reports can be purchased together for a special price of $500.
 For more information about the report, contact IEG Senior Vice President Ken Eriksen at 901-766-4463.

 About Informa Economics IEG